platformatic/mcp-node/README.md

 ## Features

-- Run Node.js scripts with arguments
+- Run Node.js scripts with arguments and standard input
-- Execute npm scripts from package.json files
+- Execute npm scripts from package.json files with standard input
-- Run JavaScript code directly with Node's eval
+- Run JavaScript code directly with Node's eval and provide standard input
 - View available npm scripts in package.json files
 - Permission prompts before any execution (can be disabled)